shamzaali7/nba-stat-comparison/README.md

 [Personal favorite](src/Assets/Code-Snippet.jpg)

 # Issues and Resolutions

-- I looked around everywhere for an API that contains NBA player headshots but didn't manage to find any.
+##### Error: I looked around everywhere for an API that contains NBA player headshots but didn't manage to find any.
 I came across an article that had a url for nba player headshots based on player ID's but couldnt use that because the NBA api they were using to get the player pictures had a blocked CORS policy.
-I searched deep and found an nba api client that could be installed through the terminal.
+##### Resolution: I searched deep and found an nba api client that could be installed through the terminal.
 Within that API was player ID's in a json file.
 With the url from the previous website and the newly obtained ID's, I was finally able to retrieve all of the player headshots.